elastos/Elastos.ELA.SideChain.ID/docs/jsonrpc_apis.md

 }
 ```

-result sample when getall is true:
+result sample when all is true:

 ```json
 {